Updated: March 27, 2026

 A diagnosis of plantar fasciitis can be a bad situation for any basketball player, casual or serious.
 This condition causes pain in the heel and bottom of the foot that makes playing basketball an impossibility.
-While the exact cause of this condition is not known, there are multiple lines of evidence that suggest that the repetitive movements of a basketball player make them more susceptible than the general population.

 So your doctor tells you have plantar fasciitis but you want to keep playing.
 What should you do to avoid the pain?
 Make sure you get the right sneaker for the job.
 You need to look for shoes that offer the following features: